segmentio/myth/Readme.md

 #### Color Manipulation

-  As defined by [Tab Atkins's draft](http://rawgithub.com/tabatkins/specs/master/css-color/Overview.html#modifying-colors) that will be submitted to the working group for approval.
+  As defined by [Tab Atkins's draft](http://rawgithub.com/tabatkins/specs/master/css-color/Overview.html#modifying-colors), soon to be submitted to the working group.
 Thanks to [`rework-color-function`](https://github.com/ianstormtaylor/rework-color-function).

 ```css
 a {